 - Some people have ended up not making a profit at all

 - Different types of property will involve different costs

 With ‘flipping’, the goal is for the project to be short term; making changes and a profit fairly quickly.
 However, planning a major home renovation is no small undertaking.
 You need to have carefully set a budget, property investment isn’t guaranteed to make you money.
 When calculating ROI, consider purchase price, renovation costs, other costs and sale price.

-Find local tradespeople you can trust to get the job done well – and on time.
+Find architectural services you can trust to get the job done well.
 Connect with trusted professionals below.

 #3 – Buy-refurbish-rent